ijarvis12/Vi-Bash-Editor/README.md

 **Features I will NOT implement** (because of Unix functionality and philosophy)

-- Multiple windows (use a terminal multiplexer like GNU Screen, tmux, or Zellij)
+- Multiple windows (instead use a terminal multiplexer like GNU Screen, tmux, or Zellij)

 - Regex (use sed or awk)